SamDeka28/lane-js/readme.md

 ```
 let routes = new Routify();
 ```
-Routify also lets you use namespace your code.
+Routify also lets you use namespace your routes.
 Just pass a string representing the `namespace` in the Routify constructor as :
 ```
 let route = new Routify('yournamespace');
 ```